m-kim/syclBitonic/README.md

-# "cubit" - A CUDA Header-Only, In-Place, Non-Power-of-Two cudaBitonic sorter
+# "cubit" - A SYCL Header-Only, In-Place, Non-Power-of-Two cudaBitonic sorter

+NOTE: I only converted cubit.h and common.h as a drop in replacement for other code.
+The tests don't compile and run with this SYCL code.

 For some CUDA large-BVH-construction project I recently needed a reasonably fast sorter that would be able to sort "in place", without